 - In Until Death Do Us Part, Mamoru waits until the bad guy's being dragged away screaming to collapse.
 This is after he's lost his sight, been hounded across the wilderness, and won an apparently-hopeless fight; the man is badass.
 Also noted by another character.

 - In Bokurano, whenever the pilot of Zearth or one of the other robots wins, they collapse and die due to the fact that the robots drain the life force of their pilots.

 - This happened to Sailor Moon a few times after she'd unleashed new powers or defeated someone particularly nasty.

 - In Yu-Gi-Oh!
 GX, Judai goes through this early on in the Seven Stars arc after his duel with Darkness (Asuka's missing brother Fubuki), and stayed that way for a while, until Carmilla tricks Ryo into losing a duel by risking Sho's life.

-- Seems to happen several times in To Aru Majutsu no Index...granted in one, Touma just after having his arm cut off, talks his enemy into insanity, and beating him since his reality warping magic relied on if he truly believed he could make it happen the rest is generally since he took a massive beating before the good 'ol punch in the face.
+- Seems to happen several times in A Certain Magical Index...granted in one, Touma just after having his arm cut off, talks his enemy into insanity, and beat him since his enemy's reality warping magic relied on if he truly believed he could make it happen the rest is generally since he took a massive beating before the good 'ol punch in the face.

 - In episode 13 of Tiger & Bunny Kotetsu makes a show of using his Hundred Power to accelerate his natural healing before leaving to help Barnaby fight Jake Martinez.
 As soon as he leaves the room he collapses against the door since only his superficial surface injuries were healed — he still has severe internal injuries.